RackPing/api_client_samples/Jenkins/README.md

 * jenkinsfile.smoketest (easy)

-This Jenkins Pipeline script is recommended for testing the RackPing REST API samples Docker image build process, but without pushing to a repo hub.
+The smoketest script is recommended for testing the RackPing REST API samples Docker image build process, but without pushing to a repo hub.

 * jenkinsfile.dockerhub (advanced)

-This Jenkins Pipeline script is an advanced sample showing the recommended "official Jenkins" way to use the full Jenkins and Docker plugins.
-You will need to customize Jenkins and Docker node, which may take an hour if not previously configured.
+The dockerhub script is an advanced sample showing the official way to use the full Jenkins and Docker plugins.
+You will need to customize the Jenkins and Docker nodes, which may take an hour if not previously configured.
 See the References section for more information.

 ## Configuration for Jenkins remote and Docker on a Mac OSX build node